Comcast/eel/doc/handlers.md

 be simple constants or complex JPath expressions.
 Headers are optional.

-One header that could be configured here is the transaction ID as defined in [../config-eel/config.json](../config-eel/config.json) used for logging.
+One header that could be configured here is the trace ID as defined in [../config-eel/config.json](../config-eel/config.json) for logging.
-For compliance with the zipkin framework this header is set to "X-B3-TraceId" by default.
+For compliance with the Zipkin framework this header is set to "X-B3-TraceId" by default.

 _*Example 1:*_ Using elements from the incoming event for generating a trace header.